Murder of Mark Carson: Prior incidents that night

 On the night of Friday, May 17, 2013, about 15 minutes before the encounter between Morales and Carson, Morales and two of his friends were socializing in Manhattan.
 Morales later said that in the eight hours leading up to the encounter, he had consumed six Four Loko drinks and four tumblers of rum.
 Per later police reports, Morales engaged in public urination outside of a restaurant in the West Village.
-(Note: The restaurant was Anissa, a lesbian-owned upscale restaurant.
-It was located on Barrow Street.)
+(Note: The restaurant was Anissa, a lesbian-owned upscale restaurant.)
 After an employee chastised him, he entered the establishment and directed anti-gay slurs at a bartender.
 Morales then revealed that he had a handgun—a silver Taurus Armas .38 caliber revolver—in a shoulder holster concealed by his sweatshirt and threatened to kill the bartender if he called the police.
-The establishment's manager was also threatened.
 That same night, he had an altercation with a bouncer at a nightclub, telling him that he had been the killer involved in the Sandy Hook Elementary School shooting.